 Someone doing bad things to you does not justify you doing bad things to other people — I understand this.
 Yet, as I read Jemisin’s short story, I couldn’t help but root for the nameless girl in spite of her immoral actions.
 There is something fascinating about how tragic events in the girl’s past transformed her into her present character.
 I found myself wondering whether I would also grow callous if I were placed in her situation, and if I did, whether there was still a chance for redemption.
 Through this process of rationalizing her moral ambiguity and relating it to myself, I began to reflect on my own values of justice and family.
 This reflection is exactly why we must continue analyzing and reading morally gray characters: It makes us more empathetic and self-aware.

-According to Boston University researcher Mina Tsay-Vogel, the act of empathizing with complex characters is part of a condition called moral disengagement — when we excuse a character’s negative actions and loosen our moral standards for the sake of enjoyment.
-Tsay-Vogel found in a study that we don’t all morally disengage to the same degree.
-In fact, some of us don’t morally disengage at all.
-Our ability to justify a character’s actions is largely dependent on our mindset when consuming media.
-Readers who see the world through the lens of that character are more likely to morally disengage and enjoy the storyline as opposed to casting judgments on negative actions.
+According to Boston University researcher Mina Tsay-Vogel, the act of empathizing with complex characters is part of a condition called moral disengagement — when we ignore our moral standards and excuse a character’s negative actions so we can enjoy the narrative.
+But we all morally disengage to different extents — and some of us don’t at all.
+Readers who deeply identify with a character, seeing the story through their eyes, morally disengage more easily and are better able to enjoy the storyline instead of casting judgments on negative actions.

 Some psychologists argue that this moral disengagement is dangerous; it can cause readers to make unethical decisions without guilt or self-censure.
 I disagree.
 That assertion fails to account for the one thing that makes morally gray characters so appealing — their endless potential for discussion.
 By temporarily disengaging to understand characters from their point of view, readers inevitably explore crucial questions about morality: Are all people redeemable?
 Do the ends really justify the means?
 In what ways do our environments change who we are?
 Seeing the world from the perspective of a morally gray character can give you a deeper sense of what it means to be human.
 You will recognize how wrongdoers can often be misguided people and learn to avoid the same mistakes.
 Reading about characters who struggle with situations that lack clear-cut answers can help us work through moral dilemmas in the real world, where not every choice is black or white.